 At Pathway to Living, we are committed to the success of each and every team member.
-We realize that without them – our loyal workforce – we wouldn't have the award-winning reputation as one of the premier providers of older adult services in the country.
-In order to ensure that all employees feel respected, we’ve established the following commitments.
+Our internal brand promise is Care to Know — Then Make It Matter.
+In order to ensure that all team members feel respected, we've established the following commitments.

 Commitment to Equal Opportunity

 Pathway is committed to equality of opportunity for all qualified people.
 We prohibit discrimination by or against any person on the basis of age, gender, race, religion, color, national origin, citizenship status, marital status, sexual orientation, disability, veteran status or any other factor that is unrelated to our legitimate business interests.
 In addition, we strive to make appropriate and reasonable accommodations that enable any qualified disabled person to contribute to our mission and values.